AdobeDocs/commerce-admin.en/help/catalog/catalog-flat.md

    - Use the navigation to browse to the product under its assigned category.

       If necessary, refresh the page to see the results.
-The change will appear within the minute or according to your [Cron](https://docs.magento.com/user-guide/system/cron.html) schedule.
+The change appears within the minute or according to your [Cron](https://docs.magento.com/user-guide/system/cron.html) schedule.

    ![Storefront with Flat Catalog](./assets/storefront-flat-catalog-enabled.png)<!-- zoom -->